MarkQM/AstroScrollGame/README.md

 # AstroScrollGame

 This is the raw, unmodified code for a small game I made for an assignment for COSC102: Data Structures.
 For this assignment, we were given some starter classes such as Grid, Color, and Class.
 For this assignment we were given a large degree of creative leeway regarding rules, assets, etcs.
 This was my favorite assignment for that class for that very reason.
 It was the first time I had some 'freedom' in coding.
+Making the assets for this game on Photoshop was also a blast!

 # Controls